 - Grown and processed within 250 miles of the institution

 - Third-party certified (USDA Certified Organic, Marine Stewardship Council Blue Ecolabel, Food Alliance, Fair Trade, Certified Humane Raised and Handled)

-We are currently purchasing 14.6% from local sources and look to increase this percentage in future years.
+We purchase 10-20% from local sources, depending on availability, and look to increase this percentage in future years.
 We want to establish lasting and beneficial relationships with local farmers and producers, as well as help develop a stronger local economy by supporting NC businesses.

 What's in Season

 - Our isolated, higher elevation region has limited farm acreage

 - The short growing season limits product availability